What is an Audio Interface?

 Several interfaces contain MIDI in and out.
 Majority of MIDI controllers operate by means of USB therefore this is not as crucial to acquire like it was in earlier days.

-Sample rate is the amount per second that a sound is “sampled” to generate digital signals.
+The “sample rate” is the number of times per second that a sound is “sampled” to generate digital signals.
 Higher sample rates feature a higher frequency selection of sounds that can be administered and recorded.
-The most common sample rate is 44.1 kHz which is capable of recording sounds of up to approximately 22 kHz.
+The most common sample rate is 44.1 kHz which is capable of recording sounds of up to approximately 22 kHz (half the sample rate).

 There are several audio interfaces that are PC or Mac compatible only.
 Therefore, make sure that you carefully go over the features of each model.
-Interfaces today contain built-in software control and DSP to a greater extent.
+Interfaces today contain some built-in software control and will often include a trial version of computer software for editing audio.
 This feature is convenient and mixing software lets users perform every procedure easily.

 These procedures include adding reverb as well as setting up and delaying headphone mixes among others.
 Furthermore, software control and built-in DSP let users perform those tasks without draining the CPU, affecting DAW software and supplementing latency to the mix.